Project Scorpio: Xbox One X

 This post contains affiliate links, this means if you buy something using that link I earn a small commission which helps keep Virtual Wombat running.

-Microsoft were clear when they revealed their intentions for a mid-gen refresh that they were targeting true 4K.
+Microsoft was clear when they revealed their intentions for a mid-gen refresh that they were targeting true 4K.
 What they’ve built is a machine that seems more than capable of meeting that goal, with a little headroom for spicing up the graphical effects too.
-Here’s the full specs:
+Here are the full specs:

 – CPU 8 core custom x86 chip running at 2.3GHz